MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L01_PVA.md

 29. Search for msn and select **Get forecast for today**.

-30. Click on the Location field, go to the Dynamic content pane and select City,
+30. Click on the Location field, go to the Dynamic content pane, and select **City**.

 31. Add comma after the city and then select **Zip code** form the Dynamic content pane.